memgraph/docs/gqlalchemy/reference/transformations/translators/pyg_translator.md

 # Abstract

 Used to translate Memgraph data to PyG graph representation and vice-versa.
 Only features of numerical types (e.g., float, double, and int) are allowed.
 They can be scalars, vectors or multi-dimensional tensors (PyG requirement).
 Each node feature has a unique name and each edge feature has a unique name.
-The features of nodes and edges can have the same name.
 A feature is created via tensor assignment, which assigns a feature to each node/edge in the graph.
 The leading dimension of that tensor must be equal to the number of nodes/edges in the graph.
 You cannot assign a feature to a subset of the nodes/edges in the graph.
 Features of the same name must have the same dimensionality and data type.

 ### Methods